mdnoorit/letslearnai/ml_path_for_beginners.md

 - [ ] Watch [3blue1brown](https://www.youtube.com/watch?v=WUvTyaaNkzM&list=PLZHQObOWTQDMsr9K-rj53DwVRMYO3t5Yr)

-> Tip : It is okay to skip this step and learn the required math concepts where ever you encounter it.
+> Tip : It's okay to skip this step and learn the required math concepts where ever you encounter it.
 But I highly encourage you to go through the basics atleast (Comprehensive Guides and Khan Academy videos in this [playlist](https://www.youtube.com/watch?v=yTGEMoaWDCQ&index=18&list=PL1328115D3D8A2566)) since it will make you feel comfortable when you go through the machine learning algorithms.

 ## Step 4 : Structured online course MOOC